7 Ways to Boost the Immune System and Reclaim a Sense of Control

+Make time eachday to do things to "refill your tank."
+It can include setting aside time to read, meditate, talk a walk, or get a massage.
 The key is to regain control in ways that – intellectually – we know will make us stronger not just give us an emotional hideout.
-Here are five choices you can make each day to give your emotional and physical health a boost:
+Here are 6 simple immune system boosters:

 Give your body the best fuel you can.
 Fill your diet with Immunity boosters like foods high in vitamin C and antioxidants.
 Citrus fruits and red peppers are at the top of the list, but broccoli, spinach, almonds, and mushrooms are loaded with all kinds of nutrients that will give you a fighting chance against the virus.
 Elderberry is an old folk remedy, but it’s loaded with beneficial nutrients.
 In some lab studies, an extract from the berries appears to block flu viruses.
 Click here for 16 foods that boost the immune system.